joelouthan/theologic.us/content/posts/2022/gospel-titus1-1-4.md

 What made my case so tragically sad is that I hid my porn addiction from everybody--making sure no one knew the real me.
 But with my mouth, tried to convinced everybody that I was saved.
 I wasn't saved.
 If God took my life before 2007, I would under the eternal wrath of Christ for fully disobeying Him with every single moment of my existence.
 Hell would have been my forever home.

 Where are you in this moment?
 Where are you with God with Christ with the Spirit?
 Where are you?
-What sins are you not giving up because you think it will give you something?
+What sins are you not giving up because you think it will get you something?
 What good things that are not God that you are clinching on for dear life because you think they bring you life but only death--things like wealth, health, safety, control?

 ><sup> 4  </sup>To Titus, my true son in our common faith.
 Grace and peace from God the Father and Christ Jesus our Savior.

-### Minister Like This: know God is the only God who can save you
+### Minister Like This: Know God Is The Only God Who Can Save You

 Some of us have not been brought to the end of ourselves.
 We have not been given the vision of our own hearts and seen void and emptiness look right back at us.
 We keep fighting to hold on to everything not God in thinking if I can just have my way I can be happy.

-But you will get your way, and you will not be happy, and the path behind you lies in destruction and ruin.
+But you will get your way, and you will still not be happy, and the path behind you lies in destruction and ruin.

 Don't wait for the end.
 Trust in God right now.
 Trust in Him.
 Look to His Son, Jesus Christ.
 All of us who are holding on to sin and things not God, Christ command us to do: